-[45CSR13, R13-2818, 8.2.4.; 40 C.F.R. §60.4237(b); 45CSR16] (M1-G-1) - 7.1.5.
+- 7.1.3.
+Owners and operators of stationary SI ICE must operate and maintain stationary SI ICE that achieve the emission standards as required in §60.4233 over the entire life of the engine.
+[45CSR13, R13-2818, 8.2.3.; 40 C.F.R. §60.4234; 45CSR16] (2E, 3E, 4E) - 7.1.4.
 If you are an owner or operator of a stationary SI internal combustion engine and must comply with the emission standards specified in §60.4233(d) or (e), you must demonstrate compliance according to one of the methods specified in paragraphs a. and b. of this condition. - a.
 Purchasing an engine certified according to procedures specified in this subpart, for the same model year and demonstrating compliance according to one of the methods specified in paragraph (a) of this section. - b.
-Purchasing a non-certified engine and demonstrating compliance with the emission standards specified in \$60.4233(d) or (e) and according to the requirements specified in \$60.4244, as applicable, and according to paragraphs b.1. and b.2. of this condition. - 1.
-If you are an owner or operator of a stationary SI internal combustion engine greater than 25 HP and less than or equal to 500 HP, you must keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions.
-In addition, you must conduct an initial performance test to demonstrate compliance. - 2.
+Purchasing a non-certified engine and demonstrating compliance with the emission standards specified in §60.4233(d) or (e) and according to the requirements specified in §60.4244, as applicable, and according to the following.

 If you are an owner or operator of a stationary SI internal combustion engine greater than 500 HP, you must keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions.
 In addition, you must conduct an initial performance test and conduct subsequent performance testing every 8,760 hours or 3 years, whichever comes first, thereafter to demonstrate compliance.

-Note: The engines C-102, C-103, C-104, and M1-G-1 are non-certified.
+Note: The engines C-102, C-103, and C-104 are non-certified.